The Bacchae: Plot

 The play begins before the palace at Thebes, with Dionysus telling the story of his birth and his reasons for visiting the city.
 Dionysus explains he is the son of a mortal woman, Semele, and a god, Zeus.
 Some in Thebes, he notes, do not believe this story.
-In fact, Semele's sisters—Autonoe, Agave, and Ino—claim it is a lie intended to cover up the fact that Semele became pregnant by some mortal.
+In fact, Semele's sisters—Autonoë, Agave, and Ino—claim it is a lie intended to cover up the fact that Semele became pregnant by some mortal.
 Dionysus reveals that he has driven the women of the city mad, including his three aunts, and has led them into the mountains to observe his ritual festivities.
 He has disguised himself as a mortal for the time being, but he plans to vindicate his mother by appearing before all of Thebes as a god, the son of Zeus, and establishing his permanent cult of followers.

 Dionysus exits to the mountains, and the chorus (composed of the titular Bacchae) enters.
 They perform a choral ode in praise of Dionysus.
 Then Tiresias, the blind and elderly seer, appears.
 He calls for Cadmus, the founder and former king of Thebes.
 The two old men start out to join the revelry in the mountains when Cadmus’ petulant young grandson Pentheus, the current king, enters.
 Disgusted to find the two old men in festival dress, he scolds them and orders his soldiers to arrest anyone engaging in Dionysian worship, including the mysterious "foreigner" who has introduced this worship.
 Pentheus intends to have him stoned to death.

 The guards soon return with Dionysus himself in tow.
 Pentheus questions him, both skeptical of and fascinated by the Dionysian rites.
 Dionysus's answers are cryptic.
 Infuriated, Pentheus has Dionysus taken away and chained to an angry bull in the palace stable, but the god shows his power.
 He breaks free and razes the palace with an earthquake and fire.

 Dionysus and Pentheus are once again at odds when a herdsman arrives from the top of Mount Cithaeron, where he had been herding his grazing cattle.
 He reports that he found women on the mountain behaving strangely: wandering the forest, suckling animals, twining snakes in their hair, and performing miraculous feats.
 The herdsmen and the shepherds made a plan to capture one particular celebrant, Pentheus' mother.
 But when they jumped out of hiding to grab her, the Bacchae became frenzied and pursued the men.